• Skip to primary navigation

 vending machine with fresh milk, butter, mozzarella balls, yogurt and Kinder Bueno snacks

-We have a "latteria" store in our neighborhood.
+We have a local "Latteria" store in our neighborhood.
 This is one of several local milk and dairy producers here, and they have a brick-and-mortar store down the street from us.

-• What ingredients are in a Caprese Salad?
-Fresh mozzarella, fresh tomatoes, fresh basil leaves, olive oil, and sea salt.
+• What ingredients are in a Plum Caprese Salad?
+Fresh mozzarella, fresh plums, fresh basil leaves, olive oil, and sea salt.

-• Is Caprese Salad Healthy?
-Yes, Caprese Salad is healthy as it only contains about 247 calories per 100g (3.5 ounce) ball of mozzarella, 60 calories for every ½ tablespoon of extra virgin olive oil, throw in about 33 calories for one large tomato and that's a pretty healthy lunch or dinner.
+• Is Plum Caprese Salad Healthy?
+Yes, Plum Caprese Salad is healthy as it only contains about 247 calories per 100g (3.5 ounce) ball of mozzarella, 60 calories for every ½ tablespoon of extra virgin olive oil, throw a few more calories for a plum or two and that's a really healthy lunch or dinner.

 Let's get started!